refactorsaurusrex/journalcli.me/docs/getting-started.md

 # Saturday, October 12, 2019
 ```

 The other parameter, `-Readme`, allows you to provide a specific date in the future when you'd like to re-read the entry.
-You can pass in either a specific date such as `1/2/2025` or a duration like `5 years`, which is based on the date of the entry.
+You can pass in either a specific date such as `1/2/2025` or a duration like `5 years`, which will calculate a date based on when the entry was originally written.

 Of course, you can also just run `nj` without any parameters and then later manually add tags and/or a readme date.
-But using the `New-JournalEntry` parameters ensures that your front matter is correctly formatted which is important for indexing and searching.
+However, using the `New-JournalEntry` parameters ensures that your front matter is correctly formatted which is important for indexing and searching.

 ### Indexing and Searching

 Okay, so you've been journaling for a while now.
-You've got scores of entries written, each of which has been diligently tagged.
+You've written scores of entries, each of which has been diligently tagged.
 How do you find them again?

 For a complete index of your entire journal, run `Get-JournalIndex`.
 This command will parse every entry in your journal, dynamically generate an index, and display the results.